willp618/meshbot-warn/README.md

 # MeshBot

 ![Meshbot](./img/meshbot.png)

-THIS IS A VERSION THAT CAN PULL FLOOD WARNINGS FROM https://environment.data.gov.uk/flood-widgets/rss-feeds.html THE CODE IS MIXTURE OF MY OWN AND CHATGPT
+- THIS IS A VERSION THAT CAN PULL FLOOD WARNINGS FROM https://environment.data.gov.uk/flood---widgets/rss-feeds.html
+- AS WELL AS METOFFICE WEATHER WARNINGS
+- THE CODE IS MIXTURE OF OWN WORK AND CHATGPT
-BE WARNED IT MIGHT NOT WORK RIGHT
+- BE WARNED IT MIGHT NOT WORK RIGHT
+- THERE IS A LIMITATION WITH THE WEATHER CODE DUE TO HOW WWO GIVE THE DATA TO MTTR.IN WHEN USING A JSON OUTPUT IT WILL GET DATA FOR THE CLOSEST WEATHER STATION TO THE LOCATION GIVEN UNDER LOCATION1,2,3
+- CURRENTLY IT IS SETUP TO PULL FROM wttr_wind_direction.py THIS OUTPUTS WIND DIRECTION AS AN ARROW
+- from modules.bbs import BBS
+- from modules.tides import TidesScraper
+- from modules.twin_cipher import TwinHexDecoder, TwinHexEncoder
+- from modules.whois import Whois
+- #from modules.wttr import WxFetcher
+- #from modules.wttrjson import WxFetcher
+- from modules.wttr_json_wind_direction import WxFetcher
+- from modules.floodwarn import FloodWarningsScraper
+- from modules.weatherwarn import WeatherWarningsScraper
+- from modules.pollenlevel import PollenLevels

+- CHANGE TO EITHER WTTR FOR NON JSON OUTPUT OR WTTRJSON FOR JSON OUTPUT WITHOUT WIND DIRECTION (IF YOU RUN INTO MESSAGE LIMIT ERRORS)
+-

 MeshBot is an OpenSource Python program designed to run on computers with a connected Meshtastic device, allowing users to send and receive messages efficiently over a mesh network.

 Our Mission: